Microsoft Certified: Azure Fundamentals (AZ-900) Practice Exam

 Question: 1 / 400

-What is the purpose of Azure Resource Manager?
+What is the purpose of deploying Azure Firewall in an Azure environment?

 Get further explanation with Examzify DeepDiveBeta